The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm

-The dominant orthodoxy in \textit{Systems for Data Science and Scalable AI} dictates a simple, brute-force heuristic: scaling the compute and parameter counts inherently resolves multimodal alignment challenges.
-The industry operates on the foundational assumption that concatenating progressively larger Vision Transformers (ViTs) to progressively larger Large Language Models (LLMs) will organically yield faithful multimodal synthesis. \textbf{We boldly challenge this principle.}
+The dominant orthodoxy in \textit{Systems for Data Science and Scalable AI} dictates a simple heuristic: scaling the compute and parameter counts inherently resolves multimodal alignment challenges.
+The industry operates on the foundational assumption that concatenating progressively larger Vision Transformers (ViTs) to progressively larger Large Language Models (LLMs) will organically yield faithful multimodal synthesis. \textbf{We argue this assumption is unlikely to hold.}

-By operationalising our diagnostic agenda, specifically addressing \textbf{[RQ4]}, we posit that the current architectural paradigm is fundamentally incapable of achieving true multimodal knowledge discovery.
-The assumption of scale-driven alignment is a mirage, masking a compounding structural failure.
+By operationalising our diagnostic agenda, specifically addressing \textbf{[RQ4]}, we posit that the current architectural paradigm is structurally limited in achieving true multimodal knowledge discovery.
+Scale-driven alignment may mask, rather than resolve, a structural failure.